Things to Do in Krakow in 7 Days

 Entrance to the camp| ©Billy Wirawan

-Morning visit Auschwitz
+Morning Visit to Auschwitz

-Once in the camp, you must get your ticket for a price of approximately 25 € to access the interior and tour the various rooms that will make your hair stand on end; from the sheds, to the gas chambers.
+Once at the camp, you’ll need to purchase a ticket for approximately €25 to gain access and tour the various sites that will send chills down your spine—from the barracks to the gas chambers.

 Book a tour to Auschwitz